onepub-dev/dcli/README.md

 * use the 'start()' method with a working directory
 * relative paths

-DShell automatically injects the rather excelent package ['path'](https://pub.dev/packages/path)  which includes an array of global functions that allow you to build and manipulate file paths to create relative and absolute paths.
+DCli automatically injects the rather excelent package ['path'](https://pub.dev/packages/path)  which includes an array of global functions that allow you to build and manipulate file paths to create relative and absolute paths.

 You should prefer absolute paths over relative paths.